-All of the stuff I’m reading tells me if I change my perspective I’ll change my life but I still don’t understand how someone changes their perspective.
+All of the stuff I’m reading says if I change my perspective I’ll change my life but I still don’t understand how someone changes their perspective.
 What is “my perspective?”
 Is that “me?”
-Or do you mean I should change my opinion or my personality?
+Do you mean I should change my opinion or my personality?
 The more I try to understand words like “perspective,” “opinion,” or “personality” the more I get confused.
 Help.

 Lost in Thought